 How Acidic Is Too Acidic?

 Acidity is measured using the pH scale, which indicates the concentration of free H+ ions in them.
 These free ions are what attack and can break down your tooth enamel.
-The lower the pH, the more of them they are.
+Seven is neutral, and the lower the pH, the more of them they are.
 It’s a logarithmic scale, so every number you go down represents a tenfold increase in pH.
 Technically, your teeth can start to break down at a pH of 5.5, but the foods and drinks you consume don’t necessarily drop your mouth pH to the level of their acidity.
 You don’t have to be too concerned about the acidity of foods and drinks until it drops below 4.

 Not All Citrus Is Created Equal

 Consuming citrus fruit is good for you because it contains vitamin C and other nutrients.
 However, they can also be very acidic.
 The good news is that they’re not all equally acidic.

 For example, oranges can have a pH of about 3.7-4.3, so either mildly damaging or relatively safe for your teeth.
 Marmalade, though, is lower, about 3.0-3.3, so spread it thin.

 On the other hand, grapefruits are a little stronger, ranging from 3.0-3.8 and lemons and limes are much stronger: their pH could be as low as 2.

 If You Like It Hot